Neural quantum kernels: training quantum kernels with quantum neural networks: Quantum kernel methods

-Given the representer theorem and the inherent capability of quantum devices to access exponentially large feature spaces, quantum kernel methods emerge as promising candidates for optimal quantum machine learning models \cite{schuld2021supervised}.
-However, they come with their challenges, such as the exponentially vanishing of kernel values \cite{thanasilp2022exponential, kübler2021inductive}, and, as addressed in this work, the critical issue of selecting the appropriate kernel for a specific task.
+Given the representer theorem, the proof of concept that quantum embeddings can lead to quantum advantages \cite{rigorous}, and the inherent capability of quantum devices to access exponentially large feature spaces, quantum kernel methods emerge as promising candidates for quantum machine learning models \cite{schuld2021supervised}.
+They also offer provable guarantees and flexibility, similar to training neural networks with large hidden layers, which is equivalent to using neural tangent kernels \cite{quantum_tangent_kernel}.
+However, accessing such large spaces is associated with the issue of exponentially vanishing kernel values \cite{kübler2021inductive,bandwidth, canatar2023bandwidth,Thanasilp2024,Suzuki_2024}.
+As studied in Ref.~\cite{Thanasilp2024}, problem-inspired embeddings can mitigate this issue compared to problem-agnostic embeddings.
+Therefore, designing suitable quantum embeddings tailored to the problem is crucial.
+When information about the data, such as symmetries \cite{group_invariant, exploiting_sym, Sauvage_2024, Glick_2024}, is available, it can be leveraged to construct an appropriate quantum embedding.
+For example, Ref.~\cite{rigorous} demonstrates a classification task based on the discrete logarithm problem, using a quantum embedding inspired by Shor’s factorization algorithm.
+However, in the absence of such information, quantum kernel training becomes particularly useful.

-To identify the optimal kernel, the common strategy involves employing a parametrized quantum embedding $S_{\boldsymbol{\theta}}(\boldsymbol{x})$ \cite{lloyd2020quantum}, where $\boldsymbol{\theta}$ represents the trainable parameters.
-This embedding defines a trainable quantum kernel $k_{\boldsymbol{\theta}}(\boldsymbol{x})$, which is then optimized based on a specific figure of merit.
-In the study by Hubregtsen et al. \cite{Hubregtsen_2022}, the optimization problem is formulated using kernel target alignment.
-Another avenue explored in works such as \cite{vedaie2020quantum, ghukasyan2023quantumclassical} involves multiple kernel learning, where the goal is to determine the optimal combination of different kernels for a specific task.
+The common strategy involves employing a parameterized quantum embedding $S_{\boldsymbol{\gamma}}(\cdot)$ \cite{lloyd2020quantum}, where $\boldsymbol{\gamma}$ represents the trainable parameters.
+This embedding defines a trainable quantum kernel $k_{\boldsymbol{\gamma}}(\boldsymbol{x}_i, \boldsymbol{x}_j)$, which is then optimized based on a specific figure of merit.
+For EQKs, these kernel training methods are based on multiple kernel learning, aiming to determine the optimal combination of different kernels \cite{vedaie2020quantum, ghukasyan2023quantumclassical}, and kernel target alignment \cite{Hubregtsen_2022}, where the embedding is trained to resemble an ideal kernel matrix with maximum overlap between quantum states representing the same class and minimum overlap for states of different classes.
 However, these approaches require constructing the kernel matrix at each training step, which implies a high computational cost.
-In our work, we propose a novel method for training embedding quantum kernels that only necessitates constructing the kernel matrix once.
+Additionally, the kernel target alignment strategy suffers from barren plateaus in the optimization \cite{Thanasilp2024}.